 Which just goes to show, no matter what you write someone is going to say it’s derivative.
 But, I don’t write for my critics.
 Instead, I continue to write new stories for the readers who enjoy the characters and worlds I’ve created.

-So, for those of you who love and support my work, I thank you.
+To those of you who love and support my work, thank you.
+You are appreciated.